What’s Happening in the World of Lead & Copper

 State Agency Approval

 Maine DEP & BLWSO: 1.0 TCHs for Water and Wastewater Operators (pending DEP and BLWSO approval) will be offered for participants for each chapter attended.
-Total possible training contact hours is 3.0 if all chapter sessions are attended for either class.
+Total possible training contact hours is 3.0 if all chapter sessions are attended.

 Maia Ferris, Rule Specialist, Maine Drinking Water Program